James Kirkup: Translation

 Kirkup held the Atlantic Award for Literature from the Rockefeller Foundation in 1950; he was elected a Fellow of the Royal Society of Literature in 1962; he won the Japan P.E.N.
 Club Prize for Poetry in 1965; and was awarded the Scott Moncrieff Prize for Translation in 1992.
 In the mid-1990s he won the Japanese Festival Foundation Prize for A Book of Tanka.

-He died in Andorra on 10 May 2009.
+He died in Andorra on 10 May 2009, aged 91, but his ashes are buried in Kyoto, Japan.

 Legacy

 Kirkup's papers are held at Yale and South Shields.

+New Zealand composer Douglas Mews set two of Kirkup's poems to music: Japan Physical for soprano and piano and Ghosts, Fire, Water for unaccompanied choir and alto solo.
+Ghosts, Fire, Water was written for the University of Auckland Festival Choir which performed it at the International Universities' Choral Festival in New York and at other concerts on its world tour in 1972.
+The poem from Kirkup's anthology No more Hiroshimas: poems and translations was based on three of the Hiroshima Panels.
+Audiences were affected by the poignancy and emotional power of the work and it has continued to be part of the choral repertoire.